wp-plugins/post-hit-counter/readme.txt

 When you order posts by hit count in the post list table in the dashboard it will not show posts that have 0 hits.
 This is due to a limitation in WordPress itself, which will (most likely) be fixed in future versions.
 Once WordPress is able to accommodate this then I will update the plugin to work accordingly

+= What is the shortcode for displaying the post hit count? =

+The shortcode to display an individual post's hit count is: `[hit_count]`.
+If you use the shortcode without any parameters then it will displaying the hit count for the current post.
+Alternatively you can specify which post's hit count you would like to display by using the shortcode like this: `[hit_count post=123]` where `123` is the ID of the post.

 == Changelog ==

+= 1.2.1 =
+* 2014-12-05
+* [TWEAK] Renaming shortcode for consistency

 = 1.2 =
 * 2014-11-28